dwleonhardt/shhhhhh/bigchain-db.md

 A test app can be cloned down from this [Farm To Fork](https://github.com/amberjohnsonsmile/farm-to-fork) repo, which is based on a [tutorial](https://medium.com/wearetheledger/bigchaindb-a-hands-on-approach-42e1d3b4e7a) by developer Artus Vranken.
 He also has a [deployed example](https://artus.github.io/FarmToFork/) of the POC.

 ## Summary
 BigchainDB provides a user-friendly way to save blockchain data using MongoDB.
+It is a useful tool for building new blockchains, but it would not be helpful for working with existing blockchains.

 ## Resources